 The ‘Identify’ pillar refers to regular reviews of business operations based on Enterprise Risk Management (“ERM”) framework as per the principles of the ISO 31000 standard.
 Bribery Risk Assessment is a key part of the risk identification and assessment process to ensure that bribery and corruption risks are mitigated.

-For FYE2021, the Group carried out Bribery Risk Assessments for our Kuala Lumpur and Singapore offices.
+Since FYE 2021, the Group carried out Bribery Risk Assessments for our Kuala Lumpur and Singapore offices.
 Workshops and brainstorming sessions were conducted with the key heads of departments.
 From these sessions, key bribery risks were identified and key control measures were proposed to mitigate these risks.
-Moving forward, the Group will include the Bribery Risk Assessments for our other regional offices as part of the ERM framework.
+Moving forward, the Group will target to include the Bribery Risk Assessments for our other regional offices as part of the ERM framework.

 The Group recognises the importance of adequate financial controls being in place to manage the bribery risk across its business.
 Such financial controls are designed in a way to ensure that financial transactions are managed properly.
 This entails that the transactions are recorded accurately, completely and in a transparent and timely manner.
 Among the financial controls in place are reviewing and updating the segregation of duties, reviewing and updating the authority levels for financial transaction approvals and payments, reviewing chart of accounts to ensure transparent recording of transactions and yearly statutory audits and reporting.

-Yinson’s whistleblowing channel is another component of the pillar through which the group identify and monitor compliance risks closely.
-As per the established Whistleblowing Policy and Procedure, internal and external parties are given the option of anonymous reporting on possible infringements of Group policies.
+Yinson’s whistleblowing channel is another component of the pillar through which the Group identify and monitor compliance risks closely.
+As per the established Whistleblowing Policy and Procedure, internal and external parties are given the option of anonymous reporting on possible infringements of the Group’s Policies & Procedures.